Thursday, December 19th, 2019

 This is a no brainer.
 Cracks can grow and worsen over time, compounding your problems and making them costly to fix.
 Left unattended, cracks will also let in moisture to your basement.
 Moisture creates the perfect conditions for mold.
 Plus they welcome pests that can contaminate your food and water and spread diseases.
 Water damage is another possibility especially if your cracks are more than 1/16 inch wide.
 Dirty floodwater can soil your clothing and carpets and set the stage for mold in your home as well.
 Clean-up and remediation costs could run into thousands of dollars, money that would have otherwise been spent on improving your home if you had fixed the crack on time.

 Are you concerned about what damage foundation cracks could do to your home?
-Call your local basement contractor and schedule a free inspection today!
-You’ll get a free and fair estimate, a proper diagnosis of the problem at hand, and a lasting solution to the problem.
+Call your local basement contractor and schedule a free inspection and estimate today!
+You’ll get a proper diagnosis of the problem at hand, as well as a lasting solution to the problem.